flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 🎉 Goal: Learn what an operating system is, what kernel exploitation is, and why it’s so dangerous.

-An **operating system (OS)** is just another layer of software.
-It controls all the hardware and gives applications the necessary environment to run on your computer.
+An **operating system (OS)** is a layer of software that controls all the hardware and gives applications the necessary environment to run on your computer.
 We refer to the core of an OS as the ***kernel***.
 The kernel directly interfaces with hardware.
 It manages I/O operations, schedules processes, etc.

 A kernel holds two different types of runnable instructions: